tdwg/vocab/documentation-specification.md

 **2.2.2 Descriptive documents**

 Each TDWG standard will have at least one human-readable document that describes the purpose of the standard and that contains information about how the standard is to be used.
 That document SHOULD follow the formatting guidelines of Section 3.
-When the IRI of the descriptive document is dereferenced by machine clients, the client SHOULD retrieve a machine-readable description of the document's metadata.
+When the IRI of the descriptive document is dereferenced by machine clients, the client SHOULD be served a machine-readable description of the document's metadata.

 ![](graphics/vocabulary-documents.png)